 Endometriosis can have a significant impact on quality of life, not just for women with the condition but also for those who are close to them – including partners, family and friends.

-While some women with endometriosis conceive naturally, there can be fertility problems associated with the illness which can affect a couple’s long term plans.
+While many women with endometriosis conceive naturally, there can be fertility problems associated with the illness which can affect a couple’s long term plans.

 For example, as a result of the effects of endometriosis, couples may worry about leaving it too late and therefore try to have children earlier than they would otherwise have done.
 We’ve all heard the saying that there’s never a right time but it’s worth planning how to deal with any additional financial pressures that could come with moving your timeline forward in this way.
 For example, that starting a savings plan early could help to deal with any unexpected costs that may arise at a later stage or to fund IVF as access may be limited through NHS.
 Endometriosis UK also provides a host of useful information and guides on diagnosing and living with the illness.